giellalt/lang-crk/crk.md

 Test lemma/stem set for nouns according the new crk FST

-Complete extraction of lemma:stem info from AEW 2020, according to LEXC structure in the new crk FST.
+Complete extraction of lemma:stem info from CW/AEW (2023) and (MD 2023), according to
+LEXC structure in the new crk FST.

 * * *